zevbaker/Byte-me/For-Loop/Readme.md

 The Sum of the G.P. series : 93.000000

 53. Write a program in C to convert a binary number to octal.
-Go to the editor Test Data :
+Test Data :
 Input a binary number :1001
 Expected Output :